overhangio/tutor-livedeps/README.rst

 Then run the following command to install the packages that are present in the ``LIVEDEPS`` config (make sure tutor is already running before executing this command):

 ``tutor local/k8s do livedeps``

+You must wait 1 minute after running this command to see the changes reflected in the LMS/CMS.

 Troubleshooting